elijahknaperek/muxmait/README.md

-# Shell AI Assistant
+# Shell aider

-A command-line tool that integrates AI assistance directly into your terminal.
+A command-line tool that works with your tmux scrollback.
 It reads your tmux pane content and provides contextually aware command suggestions using various AI models through litellm.

 ## Features